nidafirdaws/recipes/README.md

 We see in the above graph the distributions of `minutes` when rating is missing vs. when `rating` is not missing.
 Both distribution are quite similar, which falls in line with our conclusion that whether or not `rating` is missing does not have a significantly clear relationship with `minutes`.

-Upon our results for this first experiment, we perform the same experiment using `rating` and all remaining columns in `recipe`, like the following.
+Upon our results for this first experiment, we perform the same experiment using `rating` and `n_steps` in `recipe`, like the following.

 ***Permutation test for missingness of `rating` vs `n_steps`***